 The Company determines the adequacy of reserves for doubtful accounts based on individual account analysis and historical collection trends.
 The Company establishes a provision for doubtful receivables when there is objective evidence that the Company may not be able to collect amounts due.
 The allowance is based on management's best estimates of specific losses on individual exposures, as well as a provision on historical trends of collections.
-The provision is recorded against accounts receivables balances, with a corresponding charge recorded in the consolidated statements of income and comprehensive income.
+The provision is recorded against accounts receivables balances, with a corresponding charge recorded in the condensed consolidated statements of operations and comprehensive income (loss).
 Actual amounts received may differ from management's estimate of credit worthiness and the economic environment.
 Delinquent account balances are written-off against the allowance for doubtful accounts after management has determined that the likelihood of collection is not probable.
-As of June 30, 2019 and 2018, the allowances for doubtful accounts from accounts receivable were \$123,621 and \$38,386, respectively.
+As of December 31, 2019 and June 30, 2019, the allowances for doubtful accounts from accounts receivable were \$2,935,917 and \$123,621, respectively.